nilesr/arena-scheduling/README.md

 Teachers have full admin rights and can remove any student from any class.
 This is needed for some corrections.

 To set up google authentication, you need to go to the google developer console and press buttons.
-I don't remember which buttons.
+Just follow step 1 [here](https://developers.google.com/identity/protocols/oauth2).
+Steps 2 thru X are done by the code in oauth.py and don't require any manual intervention.
 Put your client secret into a file called `client_secret.txt` and the server might start.
 If you actually created a new google thingy for it, you'll also need to put your client id in `oauth.py`.
 You ALSO need to update the `REDIRECT_URI` in oauth.py to run the server on anything other than localhost:8080.
 The URI you put in there NEEDS to be accessible to anyone who is going to log in.

 ### Modifying the javascript